sunkevishnuvardhan/sunkevishnuvardhan/README.md

 ###

 <p align="left">Hey there!
 Welcome to my GitHub profile.
-I'm <b>Sunke Vishnu Vardhan</b>, a passionate coder and a student at Saveetha School of Engineering 🎓 pursuing a BSc in Computer Science 💻 with a focus on web development and cloud computing.</p>
+I'm <b>Sunke Vishnu Vardhan</b>, a passionate coder and a student at Saveetha School of Engineering 🎓 pursuing a BSC in Computer Science 💻 with a focus on web development and cloud computing.</p>

 ###